Cymraeg

 Uzo was the first Black woman to be appointed as a Specialist Adviser on Equalities to Welsh Government.

-A chartered fellow of the CIPD, Julie has worked in the Welsh public sector for almost four decades.
+A chartered fellow of the CIPD, Julie has worked in the public sector for over four decades.
+She joined HPMA as their CEO on 1 July 2024.

 Assistant Director of Strategy & People, Wales Council for Voluntary Action (WCVA)